konflux-ci/release-service-catalog/catalog/pipeline/push-to-external-registry/0.16/README.md

 | postCleanUp | Cleans up workspace after finishing executing the pipeline | Yes | true |
 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task | No | - |

+## Changes since 0.15
+- use new version of collect-data task with subdirectory parameter
+- use PipelineRun UID for subdirectory inside the workspace
+    - this will avoid the issue of parallel PipelineRuns overriding each other's data
+- also use new version of apply-mapping which overrides the original snapshot_spec file

 ## Changes since 0.14
 * update push-snapshot task to be v0.10